Form I-485 Processing Time Guide for 2025

 Timeline: Usually occurs within 1–2 weeks of the notice

 At the appointment, USCIS will collect your fingerprints, photograph, and signature.
 These are used to run background checks with the FBI and DHS.
+Check our guide on how to prepare for a biometric appointment.

 4. Employment Authorization Document (EAD) & Advance Parole (AP)